How to look for records of... Civilian gallantry medals and awards

 Citations and recommendations are sometimes included in the Gazettes but are rarely found in the documents held at The National Archives.

-The main civilian gallantry awards in the 19th and early 20th centuries were:
+The main civilian gallantry medals in the 19th and early 20th centuries were:

 - Albert Medal – for merchant seamen, the Royal Navy and later firemen, miners, railwaymen, the army, and others